Jens Bjørneboe

 Jens Ingvald Bjørneboe (9 October 1920 – 9 May 1976) was a Norwegian writer whose work spanned a number of literary formats.
 He was also a painter and a Waldorf school teacher.
 Bjørneboe was a harsh and eloquent critic of Norwegian society and Western civilization as a whole.
 He led a turbulent life and his uncompromising opinions cost him both an obscenity conviction as well as long periods of heavy drinking and bouts of depression, which in the end led to his suicide.

 Jens Bjørneboe's first published work was Poems (Dikt) in 1951.
 He is widely considered to be one of Norway's most important post-war authors.
 Bjørneboe identified himself, among other self-definitions, as an anarcho-nihilist.

-During the Norwegian language struggle, Bjørneboe was a notable proponent of the Riksmål language, together with his equally famous cousin André Bjerke.
+During the Norwegian language conflict, Bjørneboe was a notable proponent of the Riksmål language, together with his equally famous cousin André Bjerke.

 Early life

 Jens Bjørneboe was born in 1920, in Kristiansand to Ingvald and Anna Marie Bjørneboe.
 He grew up in a wealthy family, his father a shipping magnate and a consul for Belgium.
 The Bjørneboe family originally immigrated from Germany in the 17th century and later adopted their Norwegian name.
 Coming from a long line of marine officers, Bjørneboe also went to sea as a young man.

 Bjørneboe had a troubled childhood with sickness and depressions.
 He was bedbound for several years following severe pneumonia.
 At thirteen he attempted suicide by hanging himself.
 He began drinking when he was twelve, and he would often consume large amounts of wine when his parents were away.
 It is also rumored that he drank his father's aftershave on several occasions.

 In 1943 Bjørneboe fled to Sweden to avoid forced labor under the Nazi occupation.
 During this exile, he met the German Jewish painter Lisel Funk, who later became his first wife.
 Lisel Funk introduced him to many aspects of German culture, especially German literature and the arts.

 In the late 1960s and early 1970s, Bjørneboe reinvigorated the Norwegian anarchist movement with essays such as "Anarkismen som fremtid" ("Anarchism as Future") and "Anarkismen ... i dag?" ("Anarchism ...
 Today?").